1908 Pittsburgh Panthers football team: Marietta

 On October 17 the Pioneers of Marietta College gave the Pitt eleven another scare as they held the home team to a 7-0 score.
 The Pitt lineup was missing center John Turner (ankle injury), Captain Quince Banbury (torn ligament in leg), and tackle Frank Van Doren (shoulder separation).
 They were lucky to come away with a victory.
 End Jack Lindsay was nursing sore ribs but was able to play.
 The Marietta offense preferred to have the ball in Pitt's hands so they punted often.
 Pitt scored on their third possession.
 A Charles Quailey pass to Homer Roe was good for a twenty-seven yard gain to the thirteen yard line of Marietta.
 Marietta then intercepted an onside kick.
 Marietta punted right back to Pitt.
 Charles Quailey onside kicked to George Bailey at Marietta's seven yard line.
 Joe Campbell plunged over from the one foot line.
 The goal kick after was unsuccessful.
 Two possessions later Pitt quarterback Barrett punted to Pioneer quarterback Horne.
 Horne fumbled the ball into the end zone and recovered but was tackled in the end zone for a safety.
 During Pittsburgh's next possession, Barrett was tackled and knocked out of the game.
 Norman Budd replaced him for the rest of the game.
 The halftime score was 7-0.

 The second half produced no scoring.
-Coach Moorehead made multiple substitutions.
+Coach Moorhead made multiple substitutions.
 Left end Starr of Marietta was ejected for slugging and Pitt had possession on the Marietta eleven yard line.
 William Rosser advanced nine yards to the two yard line.
 Pitt fumbled on the next play and Reiter of Marietta scampered to the twenty-five before he was tackled.
 The Pioneers offense could not sustain a drive.
 Both defenses were the stars of the game.
 Marietta finished the season with a 6-2 record.

 The Pitt starting lineup for the Marietta game was Homer Roe (left end), George Bailey (left tackle), Samuel Elliott (left guard), Marion Sayre (center), John Shuman (right guard), Tex Richards (right tackle), Jack Lindsay (right end), Fritz Barrett (quarterback), Charles Quailey (left halfback), Harry Ent (right halfback), and Joe Campbell (fullback).
 Substitutions made during the game were: Maurice Goldsmith replaced John Lindsay at right end; Norman Budd replaced Fritz Barrett at quarterback; Frank Van Doren replaced George Bailey at left tackle; John Mackrell replaced Harry Ent at right halfback; Arthur Yielding replaced Samuel Elliott at left guard; and Edgar Chatham replaced Charles Quailey at left halfback.
 The game was played in 20-minute halves.